Karlina Caune: From Riga To The Runway

 Follow Marcelle on Instagram

-Leilani Bishop: Championing Conservation And Its Vital Role In Our Future
+Leilani Bishop: Championing Conservation & Its Vital Role In Our Future

 A quintessential beauty, Leilani Bishop epitomized the All-American aesthetic of the ’90s with cut-glass cheekbones and a doe-eyed accessibility as she fronted campaigns for Tommy Hilfiger, Ralph Lauren, and Versus among a slew of others.
 Immortalized on the cover of Hole’s album Live Through This, Leilani further cemented her place in pop culture as she embodied the manic prom queen as an homage to the classic 1976 film Carrie directed by Brian De Palma.